musesum/DeepMuse/README.md

 Adult - The toy becomes a tool.

-Astronaut - How to control the thousands parameters needed to maintain a space ship?
-Twenty years ago, his question was asked at [NASA's Virtual Iron Bird conference.](https://www.polished-pixels.com/VIB_Workshop/) My guess is that, eventually, it will be a mix of xr glasses, speech, and hand pose.
+Astronaut - How to control the thousands parameters needed to maintain a space ship in zero gravity?
+Twenty years ago, this question was asked at [NASA's Virtual Iron Bird conference.](https://www.polished-pixels.com/VIB_Workshop/) My guess is that, eventually, it will be a mix of xr glasses, speech, and hand pose.

 #### Future